German Sports Leagues and Clubs

 Teams can be promoted, or demoted, from one league to another.
 For example, the three Bundesliga 1 clubs that place lowest in a season are relegated to Bundesliga 2, and the three best Bundesliga 2 teams move up to take their places.
 The four Bundesliga 2 teams that do worst move down to one of the Regionaligas to be replaced by teams moving up.
 There are similar promotions and demotions within some of the lesser leagues as well.

-But that's not the whole story with the German national soccer leagues.
+But that’s not the whole story with the German national soccer leagues.
 Two exist for women, each with 12 teams and again with a similar system of promotion and demotion.
-The ladies of 1.FFC Frankfurt have dominated the league since it was established in 1990, and Germany's national women's team won the World Cup last year for the second time running.
+The ladies of 1.FFC Frankfurt have dominated the league since it was established in 1990, and Germany’s national women’s team won the World Cup in 2007 for the second time running.

 The soccer teams, big and small, are sponsored by sport clubs, with soccer being by far the most common form of sport club.